wkumari/draft-harkins-owe/README.md

       z = F(DH(x, Y))

-      prk = HKDF-extract(NULL, z)
+      prk = HKDF-extract(C | A | group, z)

       PMK = HKDF-expand(prk, "OWE Key Generation", n)

-   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869], NULL indicates the "salt-less" invocation of HKDF using the hash algorithm defined in section Section 4.1, and n is the bit-length of the digest produced by that hash algorithm.  z and prk SHOULD be irretrievably deleted once the PMK has been generated.
+   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869]; "C |
+   A | group" is a concatentation of the client's Diffie-Hellman public value, the AP's Diffie-Hellman public value (from the 802.11 Associate Request and Response, respectively), and the two-octet group from the Diffie-Hellman Parameter element (in little-endian format) and is passed as the salt to HKDF using the hash algorithm defined in section Section 4.1; and, n is the bit-length of the digest produced by that hash algorithm. z and prk SHOULD be irretrievably deleted once the PMK has been generated.

    The PMKID is generated by hashing the two Diffie-Hellman public keys (the data, as sent and received, from the "public key" portion of the